 Postpartum

-The good news is that red light therapy is generally considered safe to resume after pregnancy, once you are no longer breastfeeding or have confirmed with your healthcare provider that it is appropriate.
-Many women find it a useful part of their postpartum recovery as it supports skin health, reduces inflammation, and helps with energy levels during what can be a physically demanding time.
+Red light therapy is generally considered safe to resume after pregnancy, once you are no longer breastfeeding or have confirmed with your healthcare provider that it is appropriate.

 Pregnancy-Safe Alternatives to Red Light Therapy